Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 Regardless of your weight, eating too little can backfire by slowing the rate at which your body burns calories.

-"I've seen people try not eating all day until dinner," Sohrevardi says.
-"That actually signals to your body that there's a shortage of food, so your metabolic rate goes very low.
-And as soon as you eat anything, your body is trying to store every single calorie in that food."
+For instance, some people skip breakfast and lunch and just eat dinner.
+But not eating all day actually signals to your body that there's a shortage of food, so your metabolic rate goes very low.
+And as soon as you eat anything, your body is trying to store every single calorie in that food.

 Even if you want and need to lose a lot of weight, you should aim to eat three or four small meals a day, comprising mostly vegetables, whole grains and lean proteins.